-Sin Hoi Sai Eating House is one of the few neighbourhood eateries in Singapore that offer curbside dining and curbside pickups.
+Sin Hoi Sai Eating House is one of the few neighbourhood eateries in Singapore that offer kerbside (or curbside) dining and kerbside pickups.
 It has been around for years and is doing a thriving business catering to ordinary patrons who want to dine out or take prepared food home.
 For some reasons, it is especially popular among the expat community in the East.
 Perhaps it is because of the al fresco dining experience or maybe because Sin Hoi Sai Eating House is where you can get food and beer till 3.30 am in Katong.

 According to a 2011 Straits Times article, Sin Hoi Sai opened in Tiong Bahru in 1978 and the outlet opened in East Coast Road opened three years later.
 Madam Yap Sor Khim ran the East Coast outlet while her two sisters operated the restaurant in Tiong Bahru.
 It seemed that the Tiong Bahru restaurant had been taken over the by chef of that restaurant.

 Sin Hoi Sai Eating House Menu

 The menu of Sin Hoi Sai Eating House offers a wide variety of local zi char dishes and seafood.
 They update the menu with new dishes every now and then and have introduced popular dishes like salted egg prawns and marmite chicken.
 Here are photos of a few random pages of their menu.

 We visited Sin Hoi Sai in East Coast recently for dinner.
 We ordered the seafood horfun ($6), prawn rolls ($8), pork ribs with black bean sauce ($8) and bean curd ($8).
 Chinese tea was $1 and a coconut was $4.50.
 I think they did not charge us for the bowl of plain rice.

 The hor fun was very good with the necessary wok hei.
 The $6 portion was more than enough to be shared by 2 persons.